Benign Prostatic Hyperplasia (BPH), is a common condition in men over the age of 50 years.

 - Blood in the urine (hematuria).

-The UroLift system (Prostatic Urethral Lift Procedure) involves inserting permanent implants into your prostate through the bladder.
+The UroLift system (Prostatic Urethral Lift Procedure) is an enlarged prostate surgery that involves inserting permanent implants into your prostate through the bladder.
 A small telescope-like instrument is passed along the (urethra).

 This instrument allows a small band, similar in design to be passed between the inner and outer surface of the prostate lobes of the prostate gland.
 The implants pull obstructing prostate tissue away from your urethra.

-The implants integrate with the prostate within months, providing sustained symptom relief.
+The implants integrate with the prostate within months, providing sustained prostate relief.

 Generally, your Urologist treatment will be performed by your urologist.
 The procedure is straightforward and usually done under local anesthesia.